 April 18-22 auction features more than 3,400 total lots of fine, rare and valuable currency to collectors at CSNS in Schaumberg, IL

-Heritage Auctions, the official auctioneer of the Central States Numismatic Society Show, will offer more than 3,400 lots of rare and collectible currency as part of its Signature® Currency Auction being held April 18-20, in Schaumburg, IL and on April 22.
+Heritage Auctions, the official auctioneer of the Central States Numismatic Society Show, will offer more than 3,400 lots of rare and collectible currency as part of its Signature® Currency Auction being held April 18-20, in Schaumburg, Illinois and on April 22.

 The lots will be offered in four floor sessions, along with one session presented online only.
 The Signature portion of the auction contains 1,800+ lots.